-4. Have a clear business plan.
-A business plan is especially helpful to those new to the food/restaurant industry.
-As you research information for your restaurant business plan, you may encounter problems you hadn't considered previously, such as licensing, health codes and tax laws.
+Having a clear business plan is especially helpful to those new to the food and restaurant industry.
+As you research information for your restaurant business plan, you may encounter problems you hadn't considered previously, such as licensing, health codes, and tax laws.

-7. Create a unique menu.
+Create a unique menu.
 The ideal restaurant menu offers a balance of unique dishes and old favorites.
 You want to intrigue customers with new takes on food they are comfortable eating.
 Consider the basic burger.
-You can offer it in classic form- plain or with American cheese.
-And you can also offer a unique version, one that fits with your restaurant theme, like topping a burger with guacamole and pepper jack cheese for a Mexican themed restaurant.
-Checkout 10 things you should know about restaurant menus.
+You can offer it in the classic plain form or with American cheese.
+You can also offer a unique burger, one that fits with your restaurant theme, such as a guacamole and pepper jack cheese burger for a Mexican-themed restaurant.

-10. Never assume anything about opening a new restaurant.
-While there are definite benefits to being your own boss, there are serious drawbacks as well- like never having a day off.
-Friends and family may declare you the world's best cook, but cooking at home and cooking for the masses are two different things.
+Never assume anything about opening a new restaurant.
+While there are definite benefits to being your own boss, there are serious drawbacks as well, such as the long hours away from family and friends.
+Also, your family may declare you the world's best cook, but cooking at home and cooking for the masses are very different.